We are excited to announce the recent opening of Laguna Viva at the V-A-C Foundation’s Palazzo delle Zattere!

 Media Coverage in la Nuova di Venezia:

-The Times also feature WahV and Laguna Viva in their coverage:
+The Times also featured WahV and Laguna Viva in their coverage of the Biennale: